Queretaro City is one of the best cities in Mexico that you can visit. Here are 18 of the Best Things to Do and See in Queretaro City. Enjoy!

 Some of the unmissable traditional dishes include the Enchiladas Queretana (tortilla bathed in salsa filled with chicken, potato and carrot), Chivito Tapeado (goat seasoned with spices, chili and alcohol), Nopal en Penca (cactus filled with onions, garlic and oregano served with salsa, cheese and avocado).

 Finish it off with a nieve de mantecado (vanilla ice cream with cinnamon, raisins and dry fruit) and you’ll have an amazing hungerlust of wonders!
+One of the most calorific things to do and see in Queretaro City my friends.

 Located about 10KM away from the Historical Center of Queretaro City (a fast 20 minute Uber drive), El Cerrito is Mexico’s smallest archeological site.
 Founded in the year 300 by the Chichimecas, this small pyramid is definitely worth a visit if you’re a history nerd like me.